Slickdeals/chef_server_backup/README.md

 It is passable to wrap this cookbook and call default and then manually add an LWRP for each server you need to back up but that would require putting a full read pem key in your wrapper cookbook

 ## Development
+Rake is set up to run all the tests!
+Make sure to add chefspec as needed.

 ## Licence & Authors
 - Authors: